hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter10.md

 - Sequential file organization.
 Records are stored in sequential order, according to the value of a "search key" of each record.
 - Hashing file organization.
 A hash function is computed on some attribute of each record.
 The result of the hash function specifies in which block of the file the record should be placed.

 A `sequential file` is designed for efficient processing of records in sorted order based on some search key.
 A `search key` is any attribute or set of attributes; it need not be the primary key, or even a superkey.
 To permit fast retrieval of records in search-key order, we chain together records by pointers.
-The pointer in each record points to the nxt record in search-key order.
+The pointer in each record points to the next record in search-key order.
 Furthermore, to minimize the number of block accesses in sequential file processing, we store records physically in search-key order, or as close to search-key order as possible.

 ![10_14](res/10_14.png)

 A `multitable clustering file organization` is a file organization, such as that illustrated in Figure 10.14, that stores related records of two or more relations in each block.

-Relational schemas and other metadata about relations are stored in a structure called the `data dictionary ` or `system catalog`.
+Relational schemas and other metadata about relations are stored in a structure called the `data dictionary or `system catalog`.
 Among the types of information that the system must store are these:

 - Names of the relations.
 - Names of the attributes of each relation.